Program Overview

 What does this notice I received in the mail mean?

-Each year we send notification letters to customers with known lead lines, known galvanized lines that need replacement, and unknown lines.
+Each year we send notification letters to customers with known lead lines, known galvanized lines that need replacement, and unknown lines on either the city side or customer side.
 The letters provide information for residents in each category and should be posted or shared amongst residents in multi-unit buildings.

 Galvanized Requiring Replacement Service Line Notice